These five numbers show how bad the US Covid-19 surge is.But experts say we can turn things around | ExBulletin

 The average number of cases has increased nine-fold since early July

-As of Friday, the 7-day average of daily Covid-19 cases in the United States exceeded 107,100, according to data from Johns Hopkins University.
-This is the highest average in almost 6 months.
+As of Friday, the 7-day average of daily Covid-19 cases in the United States exceeded 107,100, the highest average in almost 6 months, according to data from Johns Hopkins University.

 The previous average daily number of cases exceeded 100,000 on February 11.
 The average daily number of cases has increased nine-fold since early July.

+Jeff Seienz, Covid-19 responsive coordinator at the White House, said at a Covid-19 briefing on Monday that most cases came from areas with low vaccination rates.
+One-third of all US cases last week I’m from Florida and Texas, He said.

 Dr. Peter Hotez, Dean of the National School of Tropical Medicine at Baylor College of Medicine, told CNN’s Pamela Brown on Thursday.
-“If it really accelerated from May to June and the country was fully vaccinated, we didn’t have to worry too much.”
+“If it really accelerated from May to June and the country was fully vaccinated … I didn’t have to worry too much about this.”

 The surge was particularly sharp across the South, including Florida and Louisiana, and Warensky said Thursday that there was an “exponential rise” when it did not appear to have peaked yet.